 An active soloist, adjudicator, clinician, and consultant, Ms. Gilbertson is a Lead Author and Consultant on Hal Leonard/McGraw-Hill’s latest national choral textbook project, Voices in Concert.
 She is a member of ACDA, TCDA, TMAA, and TMEA.
 Most recently, Ms. Gilbertson completed a 2-year term as President of the Texas Choral Directors Association.

-Jared Wade is in his tenth year of teaching and fifth year in the Lake Highlands Choir team as an Associate Director at Lake Highlands High School.
+Jared Wade is in his 14th year of teaching and 9th year in the Lake Highlands Choir team as an Associate Director at Lake Highlands High School.
 He previously taught at high schools in Mesquite and Houston.
 Mr. Wade earned his Bachelor of Music from Texas State University - San Marcos where he sang with Chorale under the direction of Dr. Joey Martin.

-Outside of class, Mr. Wade enjoys spending time with his wife, daughter, and their dogs, doing outdoorsy things, and building and fixing things.
+Outside of class, Mr. Wade enjoys spending time with his wife, daughters, and their dogs, doing outdoorsy activities, and building and fixing things.

-Kelly Moss, currently in her twelfth year to teach, is thrilled to be in her seventh year as director at Lake Highlands Junior High School.
+Kelly Moss is so very excited to begin her 2nd year at Lake Highlands High School and her 16th year of teaching overall!
 She received a Bachelor's in Music Education from Sam Houston State University in 2008.
 During her time at Sam Houston, she was tremendously inspired by her director Dr. Allen Hightower and attributes to him a great deal of her passion towards teaching.
 After Ms. Moss graduated, she taught in Wylie for five years where she led a successful program that grew in numbers and integrity while earning a few Sweepstakes awards along the way.

-In her spare time, Ms. Moss loves reading and re-reading books, playing on her coed slow pitch softball team, and spending time with her wonderfully supportive friends and family.
+When she is not teaching, Ms. Moss loves reading and re-reading books (especially Harry Potter), leading worship at her church, watching episodes of The Office, and spending time with her wonderfully supportive friends and family.

-Ms. Niemeyer holds a BBA in Finance, Summa Cum Laude, and BA in Music, Summa Cum Laude, from Texas Tech University.
+Mrs. Velez holds a BBA in Finance, Summa Cum Laude, and BA in Music, Summa Cum Laude, from Texas Tech University.
 While at Texas Tech, she was a member of University Choir as well as Madrigal Singers and was selected to be an Ambassador for the College of Visual and Performing Arts.
-Beyond her collegiate studies, Ms. Niemeyer has completed all four levels of coursework for her Kodály Certification at the West Texas Kodály Institute and is a member of TMEA and TCDA.
+Beyond her collegiate studies, Mrs. Velez has completed all four levels of coursework for her Kodály Certification at the West Texas Kodály Institute and is a member of TMEA, TCDA, and TMAA.
+She also served for 2 years as the Secretary/Treasurer of the Texas Choral Directors Association.
+When not doing all things choir, she can be found watching 90 Day Fiancé, spending time with her wonderful husband, Edras, or playing with the cutest rescue pup of all time, Gidget Evangeline.